raisal-hind/ANPR/README.md

 # ANPR
 anpr/alpr using python machine learning for cars and it is working for all worldwide vehicles..

+ANPR stands for automatic number plate recognition.
+ALPR stands for automatic license plate recognition. mainly used for detecting & recognizing the number from images.

 prerequists:
  1.python have to be installed on your system if dont have installed it then click this link and download https://www.python.org/downloads/